Give critical consideration to controversial issues, learn the philosophies of other cultures, and gather insight of the mysteries of human life.

 Major in philosophy at Virginia Tech to engage with the world of ideas and learn effective reasoning.
 Work with award-winning faculty to gain hands-on experience through special projects, study abroad, and internships.
 The major offers a degree track in pre-medical professions for students interested in pursuing careers in health or medicine.
 The philosophy major positions you for graduate and professional school as well as a variety of careers in business, education, government, journalism, law, medicine, and public policy.

 Why Study Philosophy Here?

-Philosophy students best-trained in the ability to understand and evaluate reasoning.
-Instead, the discipline provided by philosophical training prepares students for a variety of professional and scholarly fields where independent judgment, conceptual dexterity, and intellectual acumen are required.
+Philosophy students are best-trained in the ability to understand and evaluate reasoning.
+The discipline provided by philosophical training prepares students for a variety of professional and scholarly fields where independent judgment, conceptual dexterity, and intellectual acumen are required.
 The skills of philosophy are universal skills, basic to professional expertise in fields such as law, business, journalism, and education.
 This accounts for why philosophy majors are among the most sought-after of all university graduates.

 Beyond the Classroom

-Majoring in Philosophy at Virginia Tech means joining an active and welcoming community.
+Majoring in philosophy at Virginia Tech means joining an active and welcoming community.
 Our faculty work side-by-side with you to advise you on pursuing research interests, presenting and publishing their work, and preparing your for a career after graduation.

 Studying abroad gives you the opportunity to connect with a different culture, experience new ways of thinking, and explore new places, all while gaining unique understanding and perspectives.Check out programs by visiting study abroad page or by searching the Global Education Office's programs.